-If you are wondering how to format your resume, how to use the information from a bookkeeper job description for resume, and, most importantly, how to craft a winning resume that will get you a job, you’ve come to the right place!
+If you are wondering how to format your resume, how to use the information from a bookkeeper job description for resume, and, most importantly, how to craft a winning resume that will get you a job, Skill Hub is the right place!
 This article is your step-by-step guide to writing a brilliant bookkeeping resume.
 Here you will find plenty of handy tips, as well as many professional bookkeeper resume examples that will help you write your own resume and land a job with ease.

 If you are wondering how to write a resume for a bookkeeper job, let’s start with the basics.
 Although there might be certain distinctive features depending on your skills, experience, and the position you want to occupy, in general, all resumes follow a similar structure.
 There are a number of essential elements that have to be inherent in every resume.
 These are:

 - Skills section

 Your resume can also include extra sections that emphasize your additional achievements, awards, special skills, certifications, and anything else that can make you look like a better candidate.